Ada-C7/NOW-thats-what-i-call-backbone/README.md

 ### Initial Data
-Our mix cd will be based on the following array of objects with song data.
+Our mix cd will be based on the following array of objects, where each object represents a song.

 Copy this code to the top of your ``app.js`` file:
 ```JavaScript